Benchmarking quantum simulation with neutron-scattering experiments

-In addition, we evaluate the two-tangle, $\tau_2$, which quantifies pairwise entanglement.
-The $\tau_2$, evaluated from the short-range spin-spin correlation function (Figure~\ref{KCuF3_spectrum}I), indicates a low degree of pairwise entanglement for KCuF$_3$, compared to experimentally measured one-tangle $\tau_1$, which quantifies the overall entanglement and is reported as $0.76$ in Ref.~\cite{scheie2025tutorial}.
-The low ratio $\tau_2 / \tau_1$ indicates that only a small fraction of the total entanglement arises from pairwise correlations, consistent with the consensus that the highly entangled ground state of KCuF$_3$ is quantum critical.
-Notably, the $\tau_2$ evaluated based on the MPS simulations tends to overestimate $\tau_2$, which is also reported in Ref.~\cite{scheie2025tutorial}. \kk{Maybe, clarify why the MPS two‑tangle is overestimated.}
+The low ratio $\tau_2/\tau_1$ indicates that only a small fraction of the total entanglement in KCuF$_{3}$ arises from pairwise correlations, consistent with a highly-entangled quantum-critical ground state.
+Notably, the $\tau_2$ evaluated based on the MPS simulations tends to overestimate $\tau_2$, which is also reported in Ref.~\cite{scheie2025tutorial}.
+While quantum noise suppresses both nQFI and $\tau_2$, the qualitative trends are preserved.

-While quantum noise underestimates both nQFI and $\tau_2$, the overall trend is preserved, allowing for quantitative characterization.
-Entanglement measures extracted from the spectrum, including multipartite bounds from the nQFI and pairwise correlations quantified by the two-tangle, serve as experimentally accessible bridge variables linking real-space quantum correlations to universal scaling behavior.
+Together, these metrics demonstrate that quantum simulations capture not only the qualitative spectral features observed in INS, but also physically meaningful signatures of transport and entanglement.
+Entanglement measures extracted from the spectrum therefore serve as experimentally accessible bridge quantities linking real-space quantum correlations to universal many-body behavior.